DomainSee the website

 Building Australia's home of real estate as a developer and technical team lead.
-I've worked on projects including Property Profiles, Appraisal Request Flow, Find An Agent, Domain for Owners, and Agent Admin.
+I've worked on projects including Property Profiles, Appraisal Requests, Find An Agent, Domain for Owners, and Agent Admin.

 The scope of my work quickly broadened to a more full-stack focus, including development of Node front-end web servers and some REST API work.
 I was soon involved in the planning for new projects, and the design of new features.
 I began contributing to technical architecture, planning the technical stack, architectural decisions, and resourcing for new projects including Domain For Owners and a rebuild of Find An Agent.